JanBurp/FlexyAdmin/scripts/readme.md

 # FlexyAdmin Scripts

-A collections of (PHP) scripts that can run in the terminal.
+A collections of scripts that can run in the terminal.

 ## Running a script

+All scripts must run from the root folder.

+Shell scripts (.sh) must be executable, this is how:

+`chmod a+rx script.sh`

+Executing a shell script:

+`./scripts/script.sh`

-The scripts are written in PHP, so running a script works like this:
+Executre scripts written in PHP (.php) like this:

-`php script.php`
+`php scripts/script.php`

-## Scripts
+## Overview of the scripts

-`php hello.php` 	- Simple hello world (for testing) `php phpinfo.php` - Raw PHP info
+`hello.sh` 	  					- Simple hello world (for testing) `phpinfo.php` 					- Raw PHP info

-## Scripts run from root:

-`php scripts/git_remove_tags.php` 	- Delete old git tags, example: `php scripts/git_remove_tags.php 3.5.0-beta.
+`git_remove_tags.php` 	- Delete old git tags, example: `php scripts/git_remove_tags.php 3.5.0-beta.
 1 19`
-`php scripts/old_install.php` 			- Change install from safe folder structure to normal.
+`old_install.php` 			- Change install from safe folder structure to normal.
-`php scripts/safe_install.php` 			- Change install from old folder structure to safe folder structure.
+`safe_install.php` 			- Change install from old folder structure to safe folder structure.

 ## Other terminal commands